freqtrade/freqtrade/docs/installation.md

 ```

-to exit conda environment
+to exit conda environment.

 ```bash
 conda deactivate
 ```

+Don't do it now however and stay in conda environment.

 #### 4. Freqtrade Instalation

-Within the newly created freqtrade-conda environment, download and install Freqtrade.
-To process --install command, may take a few minutes
+When in `freqtrade-conda` environment, download and install freqtrade.
+Command `./setup.sh --install`, will take few minutes.

 ```bash
 # download freqtrade